eps696/FoleyCrafter/README.md

 </div>

 # This fork
-Optimized for longer videos processing, splitting them for (if necessary) with `-cut X` argument, where X - maximum length in seconds.
+Optimized for longer videos processing, splitting them (if necessary) with `-cut X` argument, where X - maximum length in seconds.
 Use `python gen.py ...` command for that.
 Processed chunks are joined with hard cuts, no smooth transitions for now.
+Other changes: added sound normalization from [AudioCrafter](https://github.com/facebookresearch/audiocraft), fixed time detector on GPU.

 Below is original README.